-The TSF shall restrict the ability to enable, disable, and modify the behavior of the functions [ to [administrators].
+The TSF shall restrict the ability to enable, disable, and modify the behavior of the functions [

-- Audit: pre-selection of the events which trigger an audit record, - Audit: start and stop of the audit function]
+- Audit: pre-selection of the events which trigger an audit record, - Audit: start and stop of the audit function] to [administrators].

-5.2.21 FMT_MOF.1(3) Management of authentication security functions behavior
+5.1.18 FMT_MOF.1(3) Management of authentication security functions behavior

+FMT MOF.1.1(3)

-FMT_MOF.1.1(3) The TSF shall restrict the ability to modify the behavior of the Authentication functions [Auth: allow or disallow the use of an authentication server Auth: set the number of authentication failures that must occur before the TOE takes action to disallow future logins Auth: set the length of time a session may remain inactive before it is terminated] to [administrators].
-5.2.22 FMT_MSA.2 Secure security attributes FMT_MSA.2.1 The TSF shall ensure that only secure values are accepted for security attributes.
-5.2.23 FMT_MTD.1(1) Management of Audit pre-selection data FMT_MTD.1.1(1) The TSF shall restrict the ability to query, modify, clear, [create] the [set of rules used to pre-select audit events] to [the administrator].
-5.2.24 FMT_MTD.1(2) Management of Authentication data (Administrator) FMT_MTD.1.1(2) The TSF shall restrict the ability to query, modify, delete, clear, [create] the [authentication credentials, user identification credentials] to [administrators].
-5.2.25 FMT_MTD.1(3) Management of Authentication data (User) FMT_MTD.1.1(3) The TSF shall restrict the ability to modify the [user authentication credentials] to [TOE users].
-5.2.26 FMT_SMF.1(1) S Function) Specification of Management Functions 2 (Cryptographic FMT_SMF.1.1(1) The TSF shall be capable of performing the following security management functions: [query and set the encryption/decryption of network packets (via FCS_COP_EXP.2) in conformance with the administrators configuration of the TOE].
+The TSF shall restrict the ability to modify the behavior of the Authentication functions [ to [administrators].

+- Auth: allow or disallow the use of an authentication server - Auth: set the number of authentication failures that must occur before the TOE takes action to disallow future logins - Auth: set the length of time a session may remain inactive before it is terminated]

+5.1.19 FMT_MSA.2 Secure security attributes

+FMT_MSA.2.1 The TSF shall ensure that only secure values are accepted for security attributes.

+5.1.20 FMT_MTD.1(1) Management of Audit pre-selection data

+FMT_MTD.1.1(1) The TSF shall restrict the ability to query, modify, clear, [create] the [set of rules used to pre-select audit events] to [the administrator].

+5.1.21 FMT_MTD.1(2) Management of Authentication data (Administrator)

+FMT_MTD.1.1(2) The TSF shall restrict the ability to query, modify, delete, clear, [create] the [authentication credentials, user identification credentials] to [administrators].

+5.1.22 FMT_MTD.1(3) Management of Authentication data (User)

+FMT_MTD.1.1(3) The TSF shall restrict the ability to modify the [user authentication credentials] to [TOE users].

+5.1.23 FMT_SMF.1(1) Specification of Management Functions2 (Cryptographic Function)

+FMT_SMF.1.1(1) The TSF shall be capable of performing the following security management functions: [query and set the encryption/decryption of network packets (via FCS_COP(EXT).2) in conformance with the administrators configuration of the TOE].

+Application Note: This requirement ensures that those responsible for TOE administration are able to select an encryption algorithm identified in FCS_COP(EXT).2 or no encryption for encrypting/decrypting data transmitted by the WLAN device.

+5.1.23.1 FMT_SMF.1(2) Specification of Management Functions (TOE Audit Record Generation)

+FMT_SMF.1.1(2) The TSF shall be capable of performing the following security management functions: [query, enable or disable Security Audit].